-International Distributors
+International Distributors.
 Under the Company's agreements with its primary international distributors, including Nycomed under the distribution agreement that was terminated in July 2007, the Company sells its product to these distributors at a fixed transfer price.
 The established transfer price is typically determined once per year, prior to the first shipment of Angiomax to the distributor each year.
 The minimum selling price used in determining the transfer price is 50% of the average net unit selling price.

-Revenue from the sale of distribution rights includes the amortization of milestone payments.
+Revenue from the sale of distribution rights during 2007 includes the amortization of milestone payments.
 These milestone payments are recorded as deferred revenue until contractual performance obligations have been satisfied, and they are typically recognized ratably over the term of these agreements.
 When the period of deferral cannot be specifically identified from the contract, the Company must estimate the period based upon other critical factors contained within the contract.
 The Company reviews these estimates at least annually, which could result in a change in the deferral period.
-In connection with the Nycomed transaction (described in note 13 of these consolidated financial statements), the Company wrote-off approximately \$2.7 million of deferred revenue, which amount represented the unamortized portion of deferred revenue related to milestone payments received from Nycomed in 2004 and 2002.
+In connection with the Nycomed transaction (described in note 8 of these notes to the consolidated financial statements), the Company wrote-off approximately \$2.7 million of deferred revenue during the third quarter of 2007, which amount represented the unamortized portion of deferred revenue related to milestone payments received from Nycomed in 2004 and 2002.

-International net revenue during 2007, 2006 and 2005 was \$32,000, \$11.3 million and \$9.5 million, respectively.
-During 2007, the Company reduced international net revenue by \$3.0 million, which represented a reserve for existing inventory at Nycomed that the Company does not believe will be sold prior to the termination of its transitional distribution agreement with Nycomed and would be subject to purchase under such agreement.
+Revenue associated with sales to the Company's international distributors during 2008, 2007 and 2006 was \$6.6 million, \$0.1 million and \$11.3 million, respectively.
+During 2007, international net revenue was reduced by \$3.0 million, which represented a reserve for existing inventory at Nycomed because the Company did not believe that such inventory would be sold by Nycomed prior to the termination of the Company's transitional distribution agreement with Nycomed and because such inventory was subject to return.
+During 2008, the Company reduced the Nycomed inventory reserve by \$2.2 million as Nycomed sold a portion of its existing inventory during the year.
+Such amounts are included in the \$6.6 million of revenue associated with sales to the Company's international distributors during 2008.

-Reimbursement Revenue
+Reimbursement Revenue.
 In collaboration with a third party, in 2006 the Company paid fees for services rendered by a research organization and other out-of-pocket costs for which the Company was reimbursed at cost, without mark-up or profits.
 The Company accounts for these arrangements using FASB EITF 01-14 "Income Statement Characterization of Reimbursements Received for Out-of-Pocket Expenses Incurred" (EITF 01-14) and FASB EITF 99-19 "Reporting Revenue Gross as a Principal versus Net as an Agent" (EITF 99-19).
-The reimbursements received have been reported as part of Net revenue on the Company's consolidated statements of operations.
+The reimbursements received have been reported as part of net revenue on the Company's consolidated statements of operations.
 The fees for the services rendered and the out-of-pocket costs have been included in research and development expenses.
-For the year ended December 31, 2007, the Company did not report any reimbursement revenue or incur any expenses in connection with this collaboration and the Company does not expect to record revenue or expenses under this arrangement in the future.
-In 2006, the Company reported \$1.9 million of reimbursement revenue, as well as a corresponding expense under this arrangement.
-The Company did not report any reimbursement revenue or incur any expenses under such agreement in 2005.